Fitness Trainer Kayla Itsines Wears Pink Sports Bra & Tiny Black Shorts In At Home Challenge Workout

-For the workout, the Instagram sensation wears a pink sports bra that shows off her postpartum tummy.
-She pairs the top with tiny black gym shorts that leave her sculpted legs on display.
-Despite just having had a baby at the time, the fitness trainer already appears to be in great shape.
+For the workout video, the Instagram sensation wore a pink sports bra that showed off her postpartum tummy.
+She paired the top with tiny black gym shorts that left her sculpted legs on display.
+Despite just having had a baby at the time, the fitness trainer already appeared to be in great shape.

-Kayla completes the outfit with a pair of white sneakers and black socks.
-She accessorizes with a gold bar necklace and small stud earrings while her long, dark tresses are pulled up into a high bun on top of her head.
-The fitness trainer adds a bit of eye makeup and painted lips to make her facial features pop.
+Kayla completed the outfit with a pair of white sneakers and black socks.
+She accessorized with a gold bar necklace and small stud earrings while her long, dark tresses were pulled up into a high bun on top of her head.
+She also added a bit of eye makeup and painted lips to make her facial features pop.

-The ladder challenge workout is filmed in the Australian native’s living room.
-The only equipment that Kayla uses for the exercises is a gray chair.
-As the workout contains tricep dips, Kayla uses the chair for support.
-The circuit consists of just two exercises — the tricep dip and sit squat.
-The fitness trainer shows her followers how to properly execute each move while demonstrating the way the ladder challenge works.
+The ladder challenge workout was filmed in the Australian native’s living room.
+The only equipment that Kayla used for the exercises was a gray chair.
+As the workout contained tricep dips, she used the chair for support.
+The circuit consisted of just two exercises — the tricep dip and the sit squat.
+Kayla showed her followers how to properly execute each move while demonstrating the way the ladder challenge works.

 View this post on Instagram